Simulating Roman+Gaia Combined Astrometry, Parallaxes, and Proper Motions: Introduction

 The astrometry provided by the \gaia\, mission \citep{Gaia_2016,Gaia_2018,Gaia_2022_ref_frame,Gaia_2023_dr3} continues to facilitate incredible scientific revolutions, with additional improvements and data releases scheduled for the next half-decade.
 However, the moderately high \gaia\, limiting magnitude -- that is, $G=21.5$~mag at the faint limit and $G\sim19$~mag for well-measured proper motions -- means that a large amount of Local Group science has been restricted to either brighter evolved stars, which are not very numerous in a given population, or stars at relatively small distances when pushing down to the main sequence or fainter.
 In the Milky Way (MW), this manifests as limited angular and distance resolution in the stellar halo.
 For nearby dwarf galaxies, the majority of stars lie below the main-sequence turn-off and are currently missing from \gaia-based analyses.

 Fortunately, the next generation of astrometry -- largely based on active data collection from \euclid\, \citep{EuclidCollaboration_2025} and \lsst, \citep{Ivezi_2019} and the soon-to-launch \rst\, \textit{Space Telescope} \citep{Spergel_2015,Akeson_2019} -- will complement \gaia's successes by extending to much fainter magnitudes with similar precision in proper motion (PM) and parallax.
 While high precision stellar astrometry is not the primary goal of many of these missions/telescopes, they will nonetheless deliver incredible stellar localizations down to very faint sources \citep[e.g., $\sim26.5$~mag for $5\sigma$ source detections for many \rst\, surveys;][]{Roman_ROTAC_2025}.
 These new faint stars will increase the number of stars in a given population by more than an order of magnitude, unlocking a wealth of previously hidden information.
 A far-from-exhaustive list of potential science applications includes: high spatial and distance resolution views of MW dynamics to understand its merger history \citep[e.g.,][]{Bullock_2005,Antoja_2018,Cunningham_2019b,Apfel_2025}, the discovery and characterization of distant MW stellar halo kinematic substructure \citep[e.g.,][]{Belokurov_2018,Helmi_2018,Naidu_2020}, detection of faint or dark companions in low-inclination binary systems \citep[e.g.,][]{GaiaCollaboration_2024}, bulk motions of nearby galaxies to understand the Local Group interaction history \citep[e.g.,][]{vanderMarel_2012,McConnachie_2020,Pace_2022,Bennet_2024}, and resolved internal kinematics of MW stellar streams \citep[e.g.,][]{Ibata_2020,Bonaca_2025,Nibauer_2025} and nearby dwarf galaxies \citep[e.g.,][]{Read_2021,Massari_2018,Vitral_2024,Vitral_2025} for constraints on the nature of dark matter.
-In this paper, we specifically focus on the capabilities of \rst, so we point to the work of \citet{WFIRST_Astrometry_2019}, \citet{Han_2023}, and \citet{Dey_2023} for a more-complete list of the Local Group science applications that pristine \rst\, astrometry will significantly advance.
+In this paper, we specifically focus on the capabilities of \rst, so we point to the work of \citet{WFIRST_Astrometry_2019}, \citet{Han_2023}, and \citet{Dey_2023} for a more-complete list of the Local Group science applications that pristine \rst\, astrometry will significantly advance. \kam{For a focused discussion on} \euclid's \kam{potential impact on Local Group astrometry, please refer to} \citet{Bedin_2025}.
 It is difficult to understate the inevitable scientific breakthroughs that will be enabled by next generation high precision astrometry over the next 5 to 10 years.